 As Manager of Trees for Survival, Roger is responsible for operations, and deals with all new enquiry from both schools and sponsors.
 Roger is a Rotarian at Pakuranga, and has been in the horticultural industry much of his life.

-Lynda Whylie has been involved with Trees for Survival for 10 years.
+Lynda Wyllie has been involved with Trees for Survival for 10 years.
 Initially as National Manager for the TFS Trust and more recently working with 15 TFS Auckland Schools as a Field Officer and Planting Day Co-ordinator for Auckland Council.

 Sue manages the Trees for Survival Programme for the Auckland Council,

 overseeing the collection of seed, planting site selection, planting day coordination and seedling delivery to the 73 Auckland Schools.